The Frost Family (India)

-My son, Judah, on the other hand goes crazy for the moon.
-Upon our family’s return to the U.S. after his adoption from India in July of 2015, we were working hard learning to communicate and, wouldn’t you know it, one of his very first english words was ‘moon’.
-We were using hand gestures for pee-pee and poo-poo and eat and water -but “moon”?
+My son, Judah, on the other hand, goes crazy for the moon.
+Upon our family’s return to the U.S. after his adoption from India in July of 2015, we were working hard learning to communicate and, wouldn’t you know it, one of his very first English words was ‘moon’.
+We were using hand gestures for pee-pee and poo-poo and eat and water -but “the moon”?
 This kid wants to talk about the moon?

 I don’t remember how he learned it.
 Remember, I didn’t think much of the moon.
 But I noticed early on that each time we got in the car he would ask for the moon.
 I’d point it out to him, and if he was able to see it, he’d light up and yell, “moon, moon, moon!”

 How it took me weeks to put this together is just evidence that when you come home from halfway around the world (jet-lag), with a toddler (exhausting), who also has jet-lag (you are kidding me), to be a first-time stay-at-home mom, you get to use your I-grew-him-in-my-belly mom friends’ term ‘pregnancy brain,’ because there is no way that you are firing on all your smart cylinders when you are tired, anxious, and so in love with this little human who is now dependent on you for all he needs but is also learning to trust you and communicate with you.
 For those of you who are there, keep going, keep loving, keep cleaning the pee up from the floor, keep cooking those foods that stink up your kitchen, keep being a safe person, keep it up.
 It gets better and better and better.
 Sorry, I got off topic.
 Back to the moon.